-Despite President Obama’s commitment to transparency in government, the loan guarantee program has been administered out of public view.
+Despite President Obama’s commitment to transparency in government, the loan guarantee program has been administered out of public view and taxpayers have been kept in the dark, even though they could shoulder the risk should projects default.
 The criteria the recipients are judged on has not been made public nor is it clear what deal making is going on to determine the fees borrowers must pay to risk taxpayer money or whether utilities will pay even a portion of it back if their gamble goes bad.
 And when the public has complained, obstacles prevented their voices from being heard.
 For instance, over 22,500 signatures were collected urging President Obama and Sec’y Moniz to stop the Vogtle loan guarantees — but DOE rejected the stack of petitions!

 What You Can Do – Say NO to More Bailouts for New Nuclear Reactors!

-The Department of Energy has not yet selected the other nuclear reactors in the running for what remains of the $18.5 billion in loan guarantees nor have President Obama’s earlier budget requests to increase the program by $36 billion to $54.5 billion been approved.
-Further, the Vogtle loan guarantee has NOT been fully finalized — there is still time to stop MEAG’s portion of this boondoggle!
+The Department of Energy has not yet selected the other nuclear reactors in the running for what remains of the $18.5 billion in loan guarantees.

 We need to take action now and stop more money going into the risky nuclear loan guarantee program that will likely lead to a taxpayer bailout of the nuclear industry.

-- Write a letter to your Congressional Representative and U.S. Senators urging them to oppose any new loan guarantees for risky nuclear reactors and encourage the Department of Energy to withdraw the remaining $1.8 billion offer to MEAG for the existing Vogtle loan guarantee offer given cost increases and schedule delays.
-Instead, members of Congress should support investments in truly clean energy options that offer broad benefits such as energy efficiency and conservation, wind,solar, and bioenergy that offer broad benefits.
+- Write a letter to your Congressional Representative and U.S. Senators urging them to oppose any new loan guarantees for any more risky nuclear reactors.
+Instead, members of Congress should support investments in truly clean energy options that offer broad benefits such as energy efficiency and conservation and renewables, including wind and solar, that offer broad benefits.